uwescience/SQL-geospatial-tutorial/_episodes/04-geospatialQueries.md

 - "Become familiar with some of the geospatial toolkits within PostGIS"
 keypoints:
 - "All geospatial analysis requires a knowledge of reference frames and coordinate systems"
+- "Be sure to use the correct coordinate system to match your analysis, otherwise you can get unexpected results"
 - "many databases have extensions that encode geospatial information (e.g. PostGIS)"
 - "PostGIS functions provide a wide range of tools to incorporate spatial analysis into your workflow"
 ---